RaschidJFR/slack-meetups/README.md

 Let's see what both scenarios look like by creating a round.
 Go back to the main page of the admin interface.
 Under the "Matcher" list to the right of "Rounds", click the "Add" button.

 Select a pool and a start and end date.
+The end date is the deadline for participants to respond with their availability (or intro) before the actual matching starts.
 A week is usually good – start on a Monday and end on a Friday.
 You can set these to whatever you want though!

 ![create round](screenshots/create_round.png)